SasView/sasview/src/sas/qtgui/Calculators/media/gsc_ex_customModel_data.rst

 .. math::
     I(Q) = \frac{scale}{V}(SLD - SLD_{solvent})^2V_{protein} \tilde{P}(Q\alpha) + background

-The following figure shows the comparison between one experimental apoferritin protein SANS data at a dilute sample with the calculated $I(Q)$ using this model.
+The following figure shows the comparison between one experimental apoferritin protein SANS data of a dilute sample with the calculated $I(Q)$ using this model.

 .. figure:: gsc_ex_customModel_data_Fig2.jpg

-If one needs to fit concentrated protein solutions, it needs to choose the appropriate structure factor.
+If one needs to fit concentrated protein solutions, an appropriate structure factor model needs to be chosen.
 If a protein is anisotropic, one also needs to use the static decoupling approximation. $\beta(Q)$ will be automatially used during the fitting.
-However, if a protein is nearly spherical such as apoferritin, there is no need to use the static decoupling approximation.
+One fitting parameter to calculate $S(Q)$ using the models available in the SasView is the effective radius that is called radius\_effective in the SasView.
+One needs to choose how to correlate the effective radius with the size of a protein.
+Note that the effective radius is related with the interaciton between porteins, and could be different from the radius of a protein/particle.
+It is therefore ok, and sometimes recommended, to use unconstrained method for the "radius\_effective_mode" since there is no fitting prameter related with the protein size in this custom fitting model.
+If a protein is nearly spherical such as apoferritin, there is no need to use the static decoupling approximation.

 *Document History*